haebinhan/bitsandbytes.github.io/about.md

 ---
 layout: page
 title: About this blog
-description: An optional about page for Scriptor Jekyll theme
+description: An about page for Cali and her blog
-feature_image: images/about.jpg
+feature_image: images/CalistaHan.jpg
 ---

-**John Doe** is a Senior Art Director from [Vilnius](https://en.wikipedia.org/wiki/Vilnius), Lithuania.
-After graduating from The College of Visual Arts with a degree in Communication Design, he worked for three small graphic design shops where he honed his design style and sensibility.

-His work has been recognized by Communication Arts, Print, How, ID, IdN, AIGA, Effie, Archive, Graphis, AdFed and Rockport.
-Graphic Design USA named him a person to watch in 2015.

->The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

-As a hobby, John Doe authors the most influential design blog in Lithuania with over 100,000 page views a month.
-He lives in Vilnius with his beautiful wife, two boys and one girl.
+**Calista Han** is a current undergraduate student studying Cybersecurity.

+She grew up with a love for technology and computers and soon found a passion for information security - which led to the birth of this blog.

+Cali's hope for this blog is simply to document her growth and learning, and serve as a reference and review source and archive to jog her memory when needed.
+If it ends up helping someone else along the way, that's a plus!

 *Thank You for reading!*